 - Directory Traversal

-Reports of when an attacker can only threaten his own account will not be rewarded with a bounty.
+Reports of when an attacker can only threaten his own account such as Self XSS will not be rewarded with a bounty.
 XSS caused by an Admin will not be rewarded with a bounty.

 - We ask that you report vulnerabilities to us before making them public.